biomejs/biome/GOVERNANCE.md

 Core contributors may either be nominated by another, [Core contributor](#core-contributor), or [lead](#lead).

-When nominating a core contributor, the person has to create a new thread in the `#core-contributors` channel with a significant explanation of why the person should join as [core contributor](#core-contributor).
+When nominating a core contributor, the person has to create a new thread in the `#core-contributors` channel with a case and [their contributions](#contributions) of why the person should join as [core contributor](#core-contributor).

 `#core-contributors` is a private channel available only to people who have the `Core contributor` role.